Subject: Covid 19 – Certificate expiry information

 Whoever provides the temporary cover must make sure they do not adversely affect their own first aid cover.

 First aid certificate extensions

-If you hold a first aid certificate that expires on or after 16 March 2020 and cannot access requalification training because of coronavirus you may qualify for a 3-month extension.
+If you hold a first aid certificate that expires on or after 16 March 2020 and cannot access requalification training because of coronavirus you may qualify for an extension.
 This applies to: